Australian Government advice for Belgium

 When travelling to Belgium, you should always get travel insurance in case the worst happens.
 To help you ensure you travel safely, we have included the travel advice from the Department of Foreign Affairs and Trade for Belgium.

-This Advice was last issued on Tuesday, 03 June 2014.
-This advice contains new information in the Summary and under Safety and security (following a suspected terrorist incident involving a shooting at the Jewish Museum in Brussels on 24 May 2014, Belgian security authorities have increased, to the highest level, their assessments of security risk to Jewish community institutions across Belgium and have upgraded security measures accordingly at these sites).
+This Advice was last issued on Friday, 24 October 2014.
+This advice contains updated information in the Summary and under Safety and security (heightened terrorism threat in Belgium due to those motivated by the Iraq and Syria conflict).
 We continue to advise Australians to exercise normal safety precautions in Belgium.

 - We advise you to exercise normal safety precautions.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.